 3. Congressional inquiry into whether the Marine Corps has complied with the 10 U.S.C. § 624(d)(5) statutory timeline, including whether the officer was properly notified under SECNAVINST 1420.3.

-4. Oversight attention to the Marine Corps' failure to implement Secretary of Defense Hegseth's four IG reform memos (issued September 30, 2025), which directly address the repeat-complainant pattern documented in this case.
+4. Oversight attention to the Marine Corps' failure to implement Secretary of War Hegseth's four IG reform memos (issued September 30, 2025), which directly address the repeat-complainant pattern documented in this case.

-5. Support for military record correction through the BCNR if the promotion is not processed before the statutory deadline of approximately May 11, 2026.
+5. Support for military record correction through the BCNR if the promotion is not processed before the statutory delay authority expires approximately May 11, 2026.

 Full Case Documentation